Rafaeltheraven/mpdmenu/README.md

 You would call `mpdmenu -g -A -al -t`.
 Any input you give in the view of a previous tag will restrict your search in the next tag (unless the `[ANY]` option is chosen).
 If no search arguments are passed, mpdmenu will just add all your music to the playlist.

+# mpdmenu_classic

+`mpdmenu_classic` is an updated variant of the classic mpdmenu as originally forked from cdown.
+It was made when I realised that mpdmenu needed a complete overhaul in the way it worked so I could make a back button.

+`mpdmenu_classic` lacks features that the new `mpdmenu` has, but might be slightly simpler in use.
+It does not have:

+* A back button
+* Ability to choose your own workflow
+* Support for BOTH `artist` and `albumartist` tag

+Instead, you have the following arguments:

+`-l` library mode (default)
+`-p` playlist mode
+`-t` track mode, same as library mode but allows you to pick a single track `-a` use `albumartist` tag instead of `artist`
+`-c` enable mpd's consume mode

+Regardless of arguments, you will have the flow

+`genre` -> `albumartist` -> `album` (-> `track` if `-t` is enabled)